 148 of Italy’s beaches have been awarded the Blue Flag.
 We love Polignano a Mare (pictured below), located on the Adriatic Sea in the south.

 In 2015, there were 395 beaches and 9 marinas awarded the Blue Flag in Greece.
 The below image shows Monastiraki beach, located in the Doridos municipality.

 102 Croatian beaches and 18 marinas were awarded a Blue Flag in 2013.
-The popular sailing destination boasts some of the most beautiful seascapes in Europe.
+Croatia as a popular sailing destination boasts some of the most beautiful seascapes in Europe.
 Beach Zlatni rat, Bol is one of them.